xiaolong-li1/SparseAttnFunctions/README.md

 ### Key Features:
 • **Sparse Attention Variants**: Includes several approaches to sparse attention, such as windowed attention, block-sparse attention, and more.
 • **CogVideo2B Integration**: Customized to seamlessly integrate with the CogVideo2B framework, ensuring optimal performance.
 • **Efficiency**: Designed to reduce memory footprint and accelerate computation, especially for high-resolution video generation.
+The proposed **Combined Attention** method achieves the highest sparsity while maintaining minimal quality degradation.
 ### Use Cases:
 • Large-scale video generation tasks.
 • Applications requiring efficient attention mechanisms for long sequences.

+### TO DO
+• Try to do some compression on dim